gregmarine/ByGregMarine.com/Blog/src/2024/12/26_i-love-my-cross.md

 Speaking of goals this year, I have just 4 days left in my *Bible in a Year* plan...YAY!!!
 In those 4 days, I'll be reading all of Revelation.
 So, I'm finished with all but the *yet to be fulfilled prophecy*.
 I'm really happy that this was a goal I am able to accomplish this year.

 Also, I'm continuing to be disciplined in eating at home when not traveling or out all day...such as my time at Disney.
 And I've been doing really well at keeping the dishes cleaned by hand.
 I very rarely use the dishwasher now.
 I tend to clean by hand shortly after meals.
 I've also been in the habit of drying those dishes and putting them away after I've finished washing.
 Sometimes I still leave them in the dish drainer.
-But I mostly put them away now.
+But I mostly put them away immediately now.

 These new(ish) habits are setting the groundwork for more growth in my health in the coming year.
-The food is healthy for me body.
+The food is healthy for my body.
 The habits are good for my mental health.
 Combined, my spirit is impacted as well.

 ## 03:00pm